bjoernpl/ThesisFiles/README.md

-# "_Target Speaker Text-to-Speech Synthesis from a Face Image Reference using Global Style Token Embedding_"
-## Training, Inference and Data Preparation Code
+# Training, Inference and Data Preparation Code

-This repository contains the Notebooks used for data preparation and visualization.
+This repository contains the Notebooks used for data preparation and visualization for my thesis: "Target Speaker Text-to-Speech Synthesis from a Face Image Reference using Global Style Token Embedding".
 It also contains the code for training FaceNet and finetuning on style embeddings.

-To run this project a bit of steup is required:
+To run this project a bit of setup is required:
 1. Clone this repository
 ```bash
 $ git clone git@github.com:bjoernpl/ThesisFiles.git